ZenDevelopmentEcosystem/FileSet/docs/commands/ls.md

 ============

 List the assets in a set.
 Only cached assets will be listed.

 If an asset is requested using ID, and the asset isn't cached, it will not be shown.

+Assets that appear multiple times in the set, will only be listed once.

+The list is sorted alphabetical.

 ```console
 fileset <store> ls